 In early 2020 I achieved my third certification through Fear Free Pets and am now a Certified Fear Free Animal Trainer.
 Fear Free's mission is to prevent and alleviate fear, anxiety & stress in pets by inspiring and educating the people who care for them.
 In short, the Fear Free Animal Trainer certification program is designed to give qualified animal trainers the knowledge and tools to work with their clients’ pets at the veterinary hospital, and in day-to-day training of animals in the home.

 When I'm not working with dogs I continue to work on my education by attending seminars, webinars, reading, studying and research.
 In my spare time I am also a jewelry artist and crafter.
 I currently sell my work, under the name "George and Lola Designs" at the Local Collective in Hartford and the Brown Street Emporium in Oconomowoc.
-I also enjoy spending time outdoors, puttering in my garden and playing with and training my dogs as well as hiking, kayaking and rock hunting with my husband.
+I also enjoy spending time outdoors, puttering in my garden and playing with and training my dogs as well as hiking, fishing, kayaking and rock hunting with my husband.
 I lived in Wisconsin until early 2022 when we relocated to Wetmore, Colorado.
 I am very excited to be here in this beautiful state and to have to opportunity to serve the area.